 What is customer segmentation

-Customer segmentation is a strategy of finding out what groups of customers are using your products and adjusting your marketing, product and customer service for each group.
-Instead of going for the same message no matter who you’re dealing with, you change your approach based on the customer ‘type’ you are engaging.
+Customer segmentation is a strategy of dividing a consumer or business market, normally comprising existing and potential customers, into smaller groups of consumers based on some shared characteristics.
+Basically, instead of going for the same approach no matter who you’re dealing with, you change your activity based on the customer ‘type’ you are engaging.

 For example, a chatting app like WhatsApp that initially appeals to the younger generation might want to first find out if any other demographics are using their services and then come up with new ways to market their app if it turns out that it is being used by a wider cross-section of users.

 Depending on your needs, there’s a couple of characteristics and traits you can segment your customers by:

 - By location: Checking where someone lives using monitoring tools like Google Analytics allows you to see where your potential customers are coming from.
 Once you know that, you can offer tailored, location-based deals.

 - By demographic: The age, sex or occupation of a potential customer can have a significant impact on the type of marketing they will respond to.
 Changing your message appropriately will help you to increase the success of your campaigns.

 - By benefits: More savvy customers will look for specific perks your product can offer to them.
 Different groups will see different benefits more desirable.
 It pays off to know which benefit should be marketed to which group.